massgh/ipyslides-voila/notebooks/markdown.md

 ## Plots and Other **Data**{style='color:var(--accent-color);'} Types
 #### These objects are implemented to be writable in `write` command:
 {{custom_methods}}
-Many will be extentended in future.

 If an object is not implemented, use `display(obj)` to show inline or use library's specific command to show in Notebook outside `write`.
+{.Block-red}

 ---
 ## Interactive Widgets